ktzavellas/Delicious-Stores-App/README.md

 Delicious-Stores-App is a React Application for Restaurants.
 Its purpose is to:

  1. Let the user search for a store(using the map or browsing the collection of stores).
- 2. Let an owner of a store to add the store to the existing collection, make it visible and advertise it.
+ 2. Let an owner of a store to add the store to the existing collection.

 ## Installation